-The Eastern Health Preparedness Coalition and Southeastern Healthcare Preparedness Region are sponsoring an upcoming tabletop exercise to improve healthcare response capabilities across both regions.
+The Eastern Health Preparedness Coalition and Southeastern Healthcare Preparedness Region are sponsoring the next exercise in our exercise series for 120 to Landfall: 2.0.
+We will be conducting a functional exercise that will continue to help us to improve healthcare response capabilities across both regions.

 The 120 to Landfall: 2.0 exercise series is focused on evacuation considerations, and implications they may have during a major hurricane threatening the eastern North Carolina coast.
 The goal of the exercise is to address any identified gaps, incorporate the continuing care community, and continue to move both regions toward the end goal of a full-scale regional healthcare facility evacuation exercise.
-The tabletop exercise will be conducted in-person on April 29, 2021 from 9:00 am to 1:00 pm at the New Bern Convention Center, located at 203 S. Front St, New Bern, NC 28560.
+The functional exercise will be conducted in-person immediately following the North Carolina Disaster Symposium on March 24, 2022 at the New Bern Convention Center, located at 203 S. Front St, New Bern, NC 28560.

 The purpose of the Eastern Healthcare Preparedness Coalition is to facilitate joint planning, response and recovery to a disaster.
 This will lead to the continued integration of public health and emergency management into the planning team as well as expansion to other healthcare partners like long term care, community health centers, law enforcement, and fire departments.